ynikitenko/lena/docs/source/tutorial/1-introduction.rst

     # [3.1415916535897743]

-The first element in *Source* must have a *__call__* special method, which accepts no argument and generates values itself.
+The first element in *Source* must have a *__call__* special method, which accepts no arguments and generates values itself.
-These values are propagated by the sequence to following elements.
+These values are propagated by the sequence: each following element receives as input the results of the previous element, and the sequence call gives the results of the last element.

 A *CountFrom* is an element, which produces an infinite series of numbers.
 *Elements* must be functions or objects, but not classes [#f1]_.